haimbrum/InDID/README.md

 # Try It Out
-You can try the demo app here: http://trubdy.net/verify-people. just connect your wallet to Kovan test network.
+You can try the demo app here: http://trubdy.net/verify-people.

+**Please make sure that you are connected to Rinkeby test network.**

 If you need a test tokens to start validating you can oppen an issue or contact me.

 # Doc